Eagen Lab at the Houston Rodeo, Spring 2025

 Northwestern University (2017-2021)

-We have openings for postdoctoral fellows, graduate students, and computational biologists interested in problems at the intersection of nuclear organization, chromosome biology, biochemistry, genomics, computational biology, pharmacology and human disease.
+We have openings for postdoctoral fellows, graduate students, and computational biologists interested in problems at the intersection of nuclear organization, chromosome biology, epigenetics, genomics, pharmacology and fusion oncoprotein biochemistry.

 Interested applicants should email Kyle, including their CV and a brief description of their research interests.